cristobalalfaro-cmd/PMO-v2/replit.md

    - Access granted if email exists in the Email column for that Client/Project

 ## Recent Changes
+- **2025-11-05**: Enhanced status breakdown and added visual calendar
+  - **New Calendar Visual Section**: Added 10-day calendar view between Executive Summary and Status Breakdown
+    - Displays upcoming 10 days with dates in DD-MMM format (e.g., 04-Nov)
+    - Shows clients with events each day in colored boxes
+    - Each client assigned a unique, consistent color across the dashboard
+  - **Expanded Status Breakdown Categories**: Reorganized into 5 mutually exclusive categories:
+    - Finalizados: Tasks with "Finalizado" status
+    - Atrasados: Tasks with deadline before yesterday (not finished)
+    - Próximos vencimientos corto plazo (< 10 días): ALL tasks (initiated or not) with deadline within next 10 days
+    - En plazo: Initiated tasks with deadline > 10 days
+    - Próximos vencimientos largo plazo (> 10 días): Non-initiated tasks with deadline > 10 days
 - **2025-11-05**: Removed all editing functionality - dashboard is now read-only
   - Removed "Editar tareas" button and all edit mode controls
   - Removed edit functionality from app.js (EDIT_MODE, bindEditTasks, trackChange, save/discard functions)